CraftAcademyLabs/ca_course/week5/slow_food/5_cartify_instructions.md

     expect(page).to have_content expected_content
 end
 ```
-Please go over the step definition when we are clicking on the product carefully and really understand what is happening.
+Please go over the step definition when `we are clicking on the product` carefully and really understand what is happening?

 The next step is to add the `add_to_cart` helper method and the `dom_id` to the `index` view.